Student Visa to PR Australia: The Indonesian Graduate's Roadmap

 The two biggest levers are work experience and English proficiency.

 For English: If you graduated from an Australian institution with English as the medium of instruction, you may qualify for an English exemption for some visa streams — but for the points test itself, you still need a test score.
-Indonesian graduates who took IELTS or PTE before or during their studies should check whether scores from their student visa application are still valid (4 years for most pathways).
+Indonesian graduates who took IELTS or PTE before or during their studies should check whether scores from their student visa application are still valid (3 years for many purposes).
 If not, retesting during the 485 period is strongly advisable.
 Moving from "Proficient" (10 points at IELTS 7.0/PTE 65) to "Superior" (20 points at IELTS 8.0/PTE 79) is the single biggest points jump available.

 Free Download